SivilTaram/dl4c.github.io/callforpapers.md

 ##### **How do I submit a paper?**

-Go to TBA and click on the "ICLR 2025 Workshop DL4C Submission" button.
+We will share the link to the submission website in January 2025.

 Authors of papers accepted at ICLR 2025 who wish to submit their work to the workshop do so by [contacting us](/contactus) via email.